 The array argument is the name of the array variable to be erased.

-It is important to know whether an array is fixed-size (ordinary) or dynamic because Erase behaves differently depending on the type of array.
+It is important to know whether an array is fixed-size (ordinary) or dynamic because statement behaves differently depending on the type of array.
 Erase recovers no memory for fixed-size arrays.
 Erase sets the elements of a fixed array as follows: